ecchol/Oracle/ECC/query/eccpersonalizationtemplate/eccpersonalizationtemplate.md

 **Create a new Access role and Grant:**

-1. Navigate to User Management Responsibility -> Roles & Role Inheritance
+1. Navigate to User Management -> Roles & Role Inheritance
 2. Click on “Create Role”
 3. Provide the below details in “Create Role” page
     *	Application: